teron131/Whisper-Video2SRT/README.md

 # Whisper Video2SRT

-This repository is dedicated to transcription from video files (.mp4 format) to subtitle files (.srt format) using the OpenAI Whisper large-v3 model and being noob-friendly.

-Currently, it is only using the official large-v3 model, as available at https://github.com/openai/whisper.
+The Whisper Video2SRT repository focuses on converting video files (supported by FFmpeg) into .srt subtitle files.
+It incorporates the OpenAI Whisper large-v3 model via the HuggingFace pipeline (https://huggingface.co/openai/whisper-large-v3), enabling optimization capabilities.
+While the main GitHub version provides timestamping and SRT file output functionalities, they are not integrated, and this version lacks optimization features.

 # Usage

 1. Place your video files into the `video_input` folder.

-2. Execute the `video2srt.ipynb` or `video2srt.py` script.
+2. Run the `video2srt.ipynb` or `video2srt.py` script.

 # Requirements